 I really love how easy the Cricut Maker makes sewing projects.
-You can actually find hundreds of patterns in the digital library.
+You can easily find hundreds of patterns in the Design Space digital library.
 Pick a project and the machine cuts all the pieces you need.
 It doesn’t get much better than that!

 Embossing and Cutting Leather with the Cricut Maker

-This wouldn’t be a complete post on a Cricut machine without mentioning the knife blade and scoring wheel.
-I just had to try this technique and I was beyond excited when it worked!
+This wouldn’t be a complete post on a Cricut machine without mentioning the Knife Blade and Scoring Wheel.
+I had to try this technique and I was beyond excited when it worked!
 You can both emboss and cut leather with your Cricut Maker.
 You can find the cut file for the one bookmark here but, as you can see, I went on to make a more customized version as well.
 Actually, this technique opens up so many possibilities with your Maker!

 Once cut, I punched a hole and added some string.
 This quick and easy gift idea is sure to impress anyone!
 All you need to do to start designing your own projects is to learn how to add score lines.
 We have a tutorial for that here.